awsdocs/amazon-kendra-developer-guide/doc_source/API_DisassociateEntitiesFromExperience.md

 The following data is returned in JSON format by the service\.

  ** [FailedEntityList](#API_DisassociateEntitiesFromExperience_ResponseSyntax) **   <a name="Kendra-DisassociateEntitiesFromExperience-response-FailedEntityList"></a>
-Lists the users or groups in your AWS SSO identity source that failed to properly remove access to your Amazon Kendra experience\.
+Lists the users or groups in your IAM Identity Center identity source that failed to properly remove access to your Amazon Kendra experience\.
 Type: Array of [FailedEntity](API_FailedEntity.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 25 items\.